3D Modeling (MODL) Courses

 - create 3D animations using the personal computer.

-- exhibit a basic understanding of body mechanics and expressing emotions through movement.
+- exhibit a basic understanding of body mechanics and pose characters to express specific emotions, moods, and movements.

-- create 3D animatics for storyboards.
+- create 3D animatics from storyboards.

 - critique the level of realism and believability of a 3D animation and recognize the correct application of the principles of animation.